Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 Two hours later, their table was scattered with a dozen empty Lucky cans and the conversation was flowing easy now that the alcohol had eased their nerves with its familiar embrace.
 It didn’t take them long to fall back into their old ways, Joe and Chad yapping back and forth liberally while Leo sat silent with a smile on his face.

-“Uggh, this stuff taste like piss,” said Joe, putting back the last few sips on his seventh bullet.
+“Uggh, this stuff tastes like piss,” said Joe, putting back the last few sips on his seventh bullet.

 “Oh, come on,” scoffed Chad.
 “You never used to mind it.
 What do you drink these days?
 Water with diamonds in it?”